 He studied graphic design in Breda, and later at the graphic design master programme of the Sandberg institute in Amsterdam.
 He is teaching at the communication department of the Design Academy in Eindhoven.
+In 2016 his publication Politics of design, a (not so) global manual for visual communication was published by BIS Publishers in the Netherlands.
 Currently he is working on a citizen journalism project in countries with censorship, and a series of educational puzzles about the NSA leaks for the Dutch newspaper NRC next.

 For Framer Framed he was responsible for the graphic design and identity of the exhibition As If – The Media Artist as Trickster (2017).
 The exhibition continued under the title How Much of this is Fiction at FACT, Foundation for Art and Creative Technology in Liverpool (UK) and HeK, House of Electronic Arts in Basel (CH).